sarthtalati/v1.1-API-Documentation/source/includes/_coupon.md

 ```

-This API allows you to redeem coupons issued to the loyalty customer.
+This API allows you to redeem coupons issued to your loyalty customers.

 ### Resource Information
 Entry | Description